Reggie Jackson: Kansas City / Oakland Athletics (1967–1975)

-Slumping at the plate in May 1970, Athletics owner Charlie O. Finley threatened to send Jackson to the minors.
+When Jackson slumped at the plate in May 1970, Athletics owner Charlie O. Finley threatened to send him to the minors.
 Jackson hit 23 home runs while batting .237 for the 1970 season.
 The Athletics sent him to play in Puerto Rico, where he played for the Santurce team and hit 20 homers and knocked in 47 runs to lead the league in both departments.
 Jackson hit a memorable home run in the 1971 All-Star Game at Tiger Stadium in Detroit.
 Batting for the American League against Pittsburgh Pirates pitcher Dock Ellis, the ball he hit soared above the right-field stands, striking the transformer of a light standard on the right field roof.
 While with the Angels in 1984, he hit a home run over that roof.

 In 1971, the Athletics won the American League's West division, their first title of any kind since 1931, when they played in Philadelphia.
 They were swept in three games in the American League Championship Series by the Baltimore Orioles.
 The A's won the division again in 1972; their series with the Tigers went the full five games, and Jackson scored the tying run in the clincher on a steal of home.
 In the process, however, he tore a hamstring and was unable to play in the World Series.
 The A's still managed to defeat the Cincinnati Reds in seven games.
-It was the first championship won by a San Francisco Bay Area team in any major league sport.
+It was only the second championship won by a San Francisco Bay Area team in any major league sport, the first being the Oakland Oaks of the American Basketball Association, who captured the title in 1969, the league's second season of existence.

 During spring training in 1972, Jackson showed up with a mustache.
 Though his teammates wanted him to shave it off, Jackson refused.
 Finley liked the mustache so much that he offered each player $300 to grow one, and hosted a "Mustache Day" featuring the last MLB player to wear a mustache, Frenchy Bordagaray, as master of ceremonies.